nathanpc/workboard/README.md

 # WorkBoard

-A personal "bulletin board" web interface for your personal projects.
+A "bulletin board" web interface for brainstorming your personal projects.

 ## What is this?